 The European Union’s GDPR (General Data Protection Regulation) will officially take effect as of May 25, 2018, to protect Users from data harvesting scandals such as the now infamous one between Facebook, Cambridge Analytica, and over 50 million Facebook Users.

-In short, the GDPR provides a single set of rules to strengthen data protection and privacy for residents of the European Union while imposing a vast set of new regulations on organizations who collect or process the personal data of these residents.
+In short, the GDPR provides a single set of rules to strengthen data protection and privacy for residents of the European Union while imposing a vast set of new regulations on organizations that collect or process the personal data of these residents.

 Organizations that do not comply with the GDPR are subject to face harsh penalties.